ripple/xrpl-wasm-std/examples/smart-escrows/atomic_swap2/README.md

 - **Escrow B** (Bob→Alice): Uses this data field-based contract, references Escrow A's keylet

 The atomic_swap1 example shows a different validation approach using memos, but both examples demonstrate the same principle: **one escrow validates the other exists before completing**.

+## Production Considerations

+To make this example production-grade, you would want to implement:

+### Enhanced Validation

+- **Phase 2 data consistency**: Re-validate that the first 32 bytes of the data field still match the first escrow's keylet to detect tampering between phases
+- **Counterpart data field validation**: Verify that the first escrow's data field contains the expected values (e.g., this escrow's keylet for bidirectional validation)
+- **Stricter data format validation**: Reject data fields with unexpected lengths or formats

+### Cryptographic Security

+- **Hash-based WASM validation**: Replace the current magic number check with SHA256 hash verification against known good versions, preventing acceptance of wrong WASM with correct headers
+- **Signature verification**: Consider requiring cryptographic signatures from both parties to prevent unauthorized escrow creation
+- **Keylet validation**: Implement cryptographic verification that keylets are properly formatted and valid

+### Robustness

+- **Ledger time sanity checks**: Validate that current_time is reasonable (not 0, not in far future) to catch unexpected ledger state
+- **CancelAfter validation**: Verify that CancelAfter is in the future during Phase 1 to prevent accepting already-expired deadlines
+- **Comprehensive error recovery**: Implement retry logic and state recovery procedures for edge cases
+- **Timeout handling**: Implement mechanisms to handle cases where Phase 2 is never executed

+### Operational

+- **Failure scenario documentation**: Document what happens if one escrow expires before the other completes, and implement recovery procedures
+- **Monitoring and alerting**: Add metrics for swap success/failure rates, phase execution times, and alert on anomalies
+- **Rate limiting**: Implement rate limiting to prevent abuse of the atomic swap mechanism
+- **Audit logging**: Log all phase transitions and validation failures for compliance and debugging